Find Affordable College Courses

 Indianapolis, IN

-With a ranking of #7, University of Indianapolis did quite well on this year’s most popular schools for mental and social health services students working on their bachelor’s degree.
-Located in the large city of Indianapolis, UIndy is a private not-for-profit school with a medium-sized student population.
+University of Indianapolis did quite well in this year’s ranking of the most popular places for mental and social health services students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the city of Indianapolis, UIndy is a private not-for-profit college with a moderately-sized student population.

 Best Mental & Social Health Services Colleges in the Great Lakes Region